Refined Oils vs. Unrefined Oils: What’s the Difference?

 Which Type of Oil Should You Use?

 Knowing which type of oil to use may be confusing.
-Coconut vs. canola, virgin vs. refined oil — you have many different types and varieties to choose between.
+Coconut vs. canola, virgin vs. refined oil — you have many diverse types and varieties to choose between.
 While edible oils are made for cooking, they also function as aids in beauty and skincare regimens.

 Oils for Cooking